by Kristin P. Sinclair – A Accu Tax – January 11, 2020

 So what if you and your spouse both have compensation ?
 If you both receive compensation and are under age 70 ½, then it is possible that each of you can open a Traditional IRA.
 However, you cannot both participate in the same IRA.
 Each should open his or her own Traditional IRA.
 If you file a joint return, then only one of you needs to have compensation, and both of you can open your own IRAs !

 At age 40 and settled in Charlotte NC, Olivia and Stephen decide to open a Traditional IRA.
 They file jointly.
-Only Olivia receives compensation form her Charleston SC based employer, and she is covered by that employer’s retirement plan.
+Only Olivia receives compensation from her Charleston SC based employer, and she is covered by that employer’s retirement plan.
 She and Stephen become concerned that they will not be eligible.
 Although Stephen and Olivia learn from their tax advisor that they cannot both participate in the same Traditional IRA, they each still qualify for a Traditional IRA because Olivia earned compensation.
-Next they will discuss if there are limits on their 2018 or 2019 deductible contributions.
+Next they will discuss if there are limits on their 2019 or 2020 deductible contributions.

 Updated by Kristin P. Sinclair: A Accu Tax